bitcoin507/Captain-Crypto-s-Professional-Portfolio/README.md

 This is a readme for my application.

 The name of the application is called Captain Crypto's Professional Portfolio .
+It has links to my resume, LinkedIn profile and contact info
+It also has links to 3 deployed apps.

 Here is a link to the deployed app: https://bitcoin507.github.io/Portfolio/